 A separate change.org petition started by Universal tennis students requesting the same thing has received 534 signatures, about halfway to its goal of 1,000.

 “I am a part of UTA and it has impacted me in such a positive way that I would give my life to help us fight for Bitsy Grant,” Elle Williams wrote in the comments below that petition.

 A spokesman with the city of Atlanta’s parks and recreation department did not provide information or comments on the bid process by the Neighbor’s deadline.
 But Noonan said Agape and Universal were the only companies to bid on the Atlanta tennis centers contract.

-Amy Pazahanick, Agape’s owner, said the company, which is managing no other facilities beside the DeKalb Tennis Center, said she believes Agape offers excellent programming.
+Amy Pazahanick, Agape’s owner, said she believes the company, which is managing no other facilities beside the DeKalb Tennis Center, offers excellent programming.

 “I think that our programs really represent programming for every different type of person in the community more overall,” she said.
 “We have programs for disadvantaged children and youth, special-needs groups, junior players and adults.
 We have programs more evenly dispersed.

 “I also feel strongly we’re the most progressive group.
 We’re young, motivated, innovated.
 We have more advanced systems and programming to run things more efficiently.
 We’re more modern with social media and marketing.
 More progressive and young.
 We align more with the city of Atlanta and its vision.”

 According to its website, Agape was founded in 2012 and has won three awards: being voted the Community Outreach Organization of the Year and being named 10-and-Under Program of the Year and Director of the Year by the Georgia Professional Tennis Association.